 Financial Assistance For Multiple Myeloma Patients Type #6: Fundraising

 One of the quickest, easiest ways to supplement financial assistance for multiple myeloma patients is fundraising.
 With a little upfront investment of your time and a good social network, fundraising can be an effective tool for harnessing financial funds.

-A second method of fundraising worth considering–and from which you’ll get to keep all profits– is known as a personal fundraiser.
-With this type– you, your friends, and your family raise funds by offering something to the community, such as a bake sale or car wash, for example.
-Feel free to check out MedGift Advocacy Services for a whole list of fundraising ideas.
+A personal fundraiser is the second method worth considering– from which you’ll get to keep all profits.
+With this type, you, your friends, and your family raise funds by offering something to the community, such as a bake sale or car wash.
+Feel free to check out MedGift Advocacy Services for a list of fundraising ideas.

 Don’t be afraid to seek a higher quality of life.
 You deserve it, no matter what your financial situation is.
 To learn more about how we help multiple myeloma patients financially, contact us at American Life Fund today!